 Students must request an incomplete grade prior to the term end date.
-All course requirements for a course in which an "I" grade has been given must be completed within the first three weeks of the following term; however, other time arrangements are possible depending on the circumstances.
+All course incompletes must be completed within the first three weeks of the following term; however, other time arrangements are possible depending on the circumstances.
 When a student completes all outstanding requirements for an incomplete course, the permanent grade replaces the "I" on the transcript.